This post may contain affiliate links. Please read our disclosure policy.

 - ¼ cup Ghee or vegan butter

-- ¼ cup full fat coconut cream, just the thick part from a can of coconut milk
+- ¼ cup full fat coconut cream, just the thick part from a can of coconut milk.
+Or use a can of coconut cream.

 - 1 tsp sea salt, more to taste